 OSHA’s final rule anticipates that states with their own OSHA plans will implement systems that meet these deadlines.

 Contributed by Danielle C. Lester, a member of Bodman PLC’s Workplace Law Group.

-Join us for the “OSHA Record Keeping Update: New Injury & Illness Rule Enforcement Begins Dec.
-1” webinar on November 16, 2017 with Danielle.
+View the on-demand webinar “OSHA Record Keeping Update: New Injury & Illness Rule Enforcement Begins Dec.
+1” with Danielle.